Vocational school: Central and Eastern Europe

-PTUs are usually a preparatory vocational education and are equivalent to the general education of the third degree in the former Soviet education, providing a lower level of vocational education (apprenticeship).
+PTUs are usually preparatory vocational education and are equivalent to the general education of the third degree in the former Soviet education, providing a lower level of vocational education (apprenticeship).
 It could be compared to a trade high school.
 In the 1920-30s, such PTUs were called schools of factory and plant apprenticeship, and later 1940s - vocational schools.
-Sometime after 1959, the name PTU was established, however, with the reorganization of the Soviet educational system these vocational schools renamed into lyceums.
+Sometime after 1959, the name PTU was established, however, with the reorganization of the Soviet educational system these vocational schools were renamed into lyceums.
 There were several types of PTUs such as middle city PTU and rural PTU.